Georgia Tax Liens & How to Release

 Importance of Timely Tax Payments

 If you agree to a payment plan with the DOR, you need to consider the agreement legally binding.
-If you don’t make timely payments, that could invalidate your agreement and the DOR will once again free to restart collection efforts.
+If you don’t make timely payments, that could invalidate your agreement,nt and the DOR will once again be free to restart collection efforts.

 How to Seek Help if You’re Unable to Pay

 Are you currently facing a Georgia tax lien and know you can’t pay off what you owe?
-If you have an ongoing financially distressing situation, it’s a good idea to hire tax representation.
+If you’re facing a financially distressing situation, it’s a good idea to hire tax representation.
 A tax professional can help you review all your options based on your financial situation.
 They can also advocate for you while speaking with DOR agents.

 Ready to Get in Touch With a Tax Attorney for Help?